davidpallmann/hashnode-backups/cl19ywd4x00fuzunvbn010net.md

 To create a recommendation system, you follow these steps:

 1. **Choose your domain**.
 You can choose e-commerce, video on demand, or create a custom domain.
 2. **Import your data**.
 Upload your data to S3 and import it to train a model.
+That includes user-item interaction data, and optionally user data and item data.
 3. **Generate recommenders, solutions, campaigns, and event trackers**: You configure and generate a variety of artifacts to make ML models trained with your data available for application use.
 4. **Get recommendations**: Use your recommendation system, retrieving personalized user recommendations and sending user events in real-time to keep your interaction data up-to-date.